-Candidates enrolled in Internship (EDA/EDC/EDG 5803, EDA5803c, EDC5803y, EDC5803z, EDG5803c) will receive a "NC" until all course requirements are met.
+Candidates enrolled in Internship (EDA 5801, EDC5801m, EDC5801s, EDG5801) will receive a "NC" until all course requirements are met.
+Candidates must complete a minimum of 3-credit hours of internship.
 Upon completion of the internship, the University supervisor will submit a final grade.